wadevenz/FEB24-T1A2-Portfolio/README.md

 ## Purpose

 The purpose of this project was to make a clean and functional website that maintained a visual appeal.
 Lets say "Friendly vibes with professional aesthetic".
 My goal was to make something of a platform to build upon as I gain more skills and grow into more complex programming languages e.g JS, then use to engage with the world of IT and web development.
-My hope is to prevent the 'TL;DR' or indiffernece of the user, but to have an engaging UX that people will be urged to look for more, hopefully.
+My hope is to prevent the 'TL;DR' or indifference of the user, but to have an engaging UX that people will be urged to look for more, hopefully.
 Simple but effective.

 ## Functionality / Features